matthiasprobst/ssnolib/README.md

 > **_NOTE:_** The version of the library corresponds to the version of the ontology it supports.
 Hence, 1.5.0.1 refers
 > to the ontology version 1.5.0 and the last part (.1) is the patch version of this library.

+## Documentation
+Please find the online documentation [here](https://ssnolib.readthedocs.io/en/latest/).
+What you will find, is effectively the rendered versions of the Jupyter Notebooks under `/docs/tutorials/`.

 ## Quickstart

 ### Programmatically